lotuslocke/open-pond/README.md

 ## Usage

-Once the environment has been configured, compile and run the binary, entering the selected address and port of your node as the first argument and the target node as the second argument:
+Once the environment has been configured, compile and run the binary, entering the configuration file as the only argument.
+Information on how to format the configuration file can be found below.

 ```
 // Command to run (Example Node)